|"Doubts", Henrietta Rae, 1886 (Photo credit: Wikipedia)|

 This was also the time in my life when I discovered a local used bookstore that was to be the place where I first learned about atheism.
 The store was small, dark, musty, and packed from floor to ceiling with wonderful books that were cheap enough that I could actually afford to buy some of them.
 Unlike the public library, they had an excellent philosophy section.
 I could get there by bicycle, and the owners were happy to let me browse for hours even though I never had more than $5 to spend.
 I still have the copy of Why I Am Not a Christian and Other Essays on Religion and Related Subjects I bought there for $2.00 around the age of 16.
 This book, more than anything I had read up to that time, showed me that my doubts were normal, appropriate, and even justified.
 I realized I was not alone.

 As I recall the effort and time, measured in years, required for me to move from doubting the faith in which I was raised to realizing that there were others out there called atheists who shared my doubts, the power of the Internet is evident.
 If I was 12 or 13 today, a few seconds on Google might bring me to blogs like this one where I'd quickly learn I was not alone.
-I'd like to think that I'm writing, at least in part, for that 13 or 13 year-old me.
+I'd like to think that I'm writing, at least in part, for that 13 year-old me.

 Subscribe to Atheist Revolution